Keep up with the latest hiring trends!

 When it comes to external hires, there is always a trend towards the “shiny and new” cliché.
 And while there is no denying that incorporating new blood can be advantageous, there is a growing call for talent acquisition to redefine their approach.
 Why not put the magnifying glass on our own organisations to fill roles and enable a culture of internal career mobility?

 Sometimes, the biggest potential talent source is right under our nose.
 According to a report with Beamery, not only do internal hires perform better, they are also 61% less likely to be laid off.
 Coinciding with this, positions can also be filled faster and at a lower cost—all boons for any company!
-And with the emergence of COVID-19 altering the hiring landscape indefinitely, it has never been more important to tap the wellspring of potential high-quality candidates in your current employee base.
+And with COVID-19 altering the hiring landscape indefinitely, it has never been more important to tap the wellspring of potential high-quality candidates in your current employee base.

 So with this in mind, here are our tips on how TA can readapt their practices to help internal mobility:

 This has to be the first port of call when discussing a turn towards internal mobility.
 If your organisation doesn’t actively encourage a culture of hiring from within, it’s very difficult for talent acquisition to take advantage of this potential.
 It needs to be destigmatised primarily.
 An employee trying to find a new job or challenge could hint at dissatisfaction; instead these kind of conversations need to be embedded within the systemic approach to talent sourcing.
 There are a few ways you can go about bolstering this open environment:

 - Start by providing clarity around the value of mobility so everyone can see the benefits.

 - Map the skills of your current talent base for future reference so internal opportunities can be pounced on.

 - Get senior leadership on-board and incentivise managers to have transparent conversations with employees about their career aspirations within the company.